acrazing/mobx-sync/README.md

 - [sync trunk](#sync-trunk)
 - [ssr](#ssr)

-### verson control
+### version control

-Sometimes, if your store's data structure is changed, which means the persisted data is illegal to use, you can use `@version` decorator to mark the store node's `version`, if the persisted data's version is different with the declared node's verson, it will be ignored.
+Sometimes, if your store's data structure has been changed, which means the persisted data is illegal to use, you can use `@version` decorator to mark the store node with a `version`, if the persisted version is different from the declared node's version, the persisted version will be ignored.

-For example, we published an application like it in [Quick Start](#quick-start), and then we want to change the type of `Store#foo` from `string` to `number`, so, the persisted string value of `foo` is illegal, and should be ignored, and then, we can use `@version` to mark the `foo` field to new version to omit it:
+For example, we publish an application like the [Quick Start](#quick-start) at first, and then we want to change the type of `Store#foo` from `string` to `number`.
+The persisted string value of `foo` thus become illegal, and should be ignored.
+It is necessary to use `@version` to mark the `foo` field with a new version to omit it:

 ```typescript jsx
 import { version } from 'mobx-sync';